Jvwke/Programming-Collective-Intelligence-1/README.md

 # Programming-Collective-Intelligence
-personal exercise for book &lt;Programming Collective Intelligence>, python3
+<Programming Collective Intelligence> is a good exercise reference for machine learning, as this book little old,
+I try to convert example to **python3(jupyter notebook)**.